Chemical companies are always looking to develop new and valuable

-Chemist working on a new product in the lab Chemical companies are always looking to develop new and valuable products to bring to market and to improve the way they make existing products to increase their profitability, reduce environmental pollution and also to try and ensure that any new products are produced in a sustainable way; that is one which meets the needs of current generation without compromising the ability of future generations to meet their own needs.
-Chemists and chemical engineers will study a number of factors involved in manufacturing a new product before any large scale production takes place.
-Some of the most important factors are:
+products to increase their profitability, reduce environmental pollution and also to try and ensure that any new products are produced in a sustainable way; that is one which meets the needs of current generation without compromising the ability of future generations to meet their own needs.

 Atom economy- why is it important?

-Let's suppose that a chemical company intends to start manufacturing a new product which they hope will to bring to market and increase their profits, let's call this new product; product C. Now the chemists working for this particular chemical company have come up with two separate methods to make this new product C; these two methods are shown below:
+Let's suppose that a chemical company intends to start manufacturing a new product which they hope will to bring to market and sell to increase their profits, let's call this new product; product C. Now the chemists working for this particular chemical company have come up with two separate methods to make this new product C; these two methods are shown below:

 Method 1